How do I setup Two-Factor Authentication (2FA) on my cPanel account

 - You'll now see the Two-Factor Authentication setup screen - this has two steps.

 Firstly you'll need to add a new account to your 2FA app.

 Open your 2FA app and follow the app's instructions to add a new account.
 Authy have instructions for adding a new account (external link opens in a new window) on different devices.

-- Once you've scanned the barcode, or added the code, the new account should be added in your app and begin generating One-Time Password (OTP) codes.
+- Once you've scanned the barcode, or added the account manually, the new account should be added in your app and begin generating One-Time Password (OTP) codes.

-Enter a valid code from your app in to Step 2) and click Configure Two-Factor Authentication.
+The second step is to enter a valid code from your 2FA App and click Configure Two-Factor Authentication.

 - You'll now see a message confirming 2FA has been configured